Theresa May has now gained a Brexit policy, at the expense of losing David Davis and Boris Johnson. On balance, this seems like a fair exchange.

 The conventional wisdom is that the Government would fall.
-Someone would trigger a vote of no confidence, either in the Tory Party or in the Commons, and May would resign to avoid losing it.
-The Tories would replace her with an empty suit who could reassure the party mainstream (Hammond?
-Hunt?
+Someone would trigger a vote of no confidence, either in the Conservative Party or in the Commons, and May would resign to avoid losing it.
+The Tories would replace her with an empty suit who could reassure the party mainstream (Hunt?
 Williamson?) and who would be just about tolerable to enough Labour MPs to override the 50 Commons votes of the headbangers.
-The lucky fellow would gently rub out May's red lines ("purely as an interim measure, of course") and agree to some fudge like EFTA-under-another-name or a permanent transitional period.
+The lucky fellow would step over May's red lines ("purely as an interim measure, of course") and hastily agree to some fudge like EFTA-under-another-name before the deadline runs out.

 The second option is that May decides that she isn't ready to stop being prime minister just yet and calls a second referendum.
 The last two Europe referendums have been held in order to resolve internal party conflicts, and it's possible that another one will end up being held for the same reason.
-Again, May would need enough Labour MPs' votes to override the headbangers.
+Again, May would need enough Labour MPs' votes to override the headbangers in order to pass the necessary legislation.
 But May is probably in no hurry to ask the voters what they think again after last year.
 She could not be confident of getting the result that she wanted.